jmangott/atropos/README.md

 ```
 <!-- TODO: ### Describe examples in more detail -->

-Note that `hierarchical-cme` assumes that the propensity function is factorizable for the species in different partitions.
+Note that `atropy` assumes that the propensity function is factorizable for the species in different partitions.
 However, the input scripts rely on the `ReactionSystem` class (cf. `scripts/reaction_class.py`), which assumes that the propensity function is factorizable in *all* species.
 This is a valid assumption for most scenarios.
 For problems where species in a partition are not factorizable, the propensity function can be adjusted manually after initializing the `Tree` with the method `initialize`.

 <!-- #### Writing a model file with the `ReactionSystem` class
 The model file contains all reactions $`R_\mu`$ ($`\mu=1,\dots,M`$) of the specific problem and has to be imported in the input scripts. -->